-Voluntary assisted dying must be voluntary and initiated by the person themselves, and it will usually be self-administered.
-Only those who are already dying from an incurable, advanced and progressive disease, illness or medical condition will be able to access voluntary assisted dying.
+Voluntary assisted dying must be voluntary and initiated by the person themselves, and is usually self-administered.
+Only those who are already dying from an incurable, advanced and progressive disease, illness or medical condition are able to access voluntary assisted dying.

 Voluntary assisted dying is only for those who face an inevitable, imminent death as a result of an incurable disease, illness or medical condition.

 Why is there a law?

 Voluntary assisted dying is a process where an eligible individual (and only that individual) who is at the end of their life, and suffering, may choose the timing and manner of their death, after following steps set out in Victorian law.